10 RULES TO REMEMBER WHEN WRITING SUSPENSE

 7. Avoid Cliched stereotypes.
 Hitchcock has given us some of the most memorable villains to grace the screen.
 That’s because he avoided the cliché through character and made his villains attractive.
 “All villains are not black, and all heroes are not white.
 There are grays everywhere.
 You can’t just walk down Fifth Avenue and say he’s a villain and he’s a hero.
 How do you know?” said Hitchcock.
 Make your villains attractive, so that they can get near their victims.

 8. Channel Your Inner Teen.
 This is important when writing Young adult fiction, so that you have an authentic voice.
-Ghost Maven revolves around the many first experiences of being a teenager; going on a first date, first love and first prom date.
+The Haunting of Alice May revolves around the many first experiences of being a teenager; going on a first date, first love and first prom date.
 Dig deep to recapture those intense feelings to avoid the clichés and stereotypes.

 9. Write authentic dialogue, especially if you want teen readers to connect with your story.
 Capturing the intensity and feelings of being a teenager is vital, where everything seems so exaggerated.
 But be wary of using slang, which quickly dates your work.

 10. In a mystery, you don’t need to answer every question, it’s important to leave some questions unresolved, so that the audience will be thinking about them at the end of the book.
 Hitchcock called this ‘Ice box syndrome’, referring to the moment when a couple discusses the plot or something is troubling them, and they reach into the ‘ice box’ or refrigerator.
-The mystery at the end of Ghost Maven is what happens to the central characters.
+The mystery at the end of The Haunting of Alice May is what happens to the central characters.
 And of course, it opens up the possibility of an exciting sequel.